 Academic and Research Bio

-Dr. Fiona Law’s research interests include Hong Kong cinema and cultural studies, Asian cinemas, global cinematic circulation, cinematic nostalgia, visual cultures, animal studies (animal rights, posthumanism and zoopoetics), healing and death, affect and aesthetics.
-She teaches courses on film and cultural studies in the context of globalization, Hong Kong culture (film, literature, popular arts), modern poetry, and visual studies, and was a guest curator at the Hong Kong Film Archive in 2011 and 2012.
-Her writings are primarily about Hong Kong cinema, such as articles on Chinese New Year films (1950s-1960s) in Journal of Chinese Cinemas, a book chapter on Stanley Kwan's films in Critical Proximity: The Visual Memories of Stanley Kwan (in Chinese), and a book chapter on Hong Kong middle-class comedy published by Hong Kong Film Critics Society (in Chinese) etc. Her recent research interests extend to critical animal studies in the Asian context, with particular focus on cinematic representations of companion species, photography, animal welfare, and urban culture.
-She has presented and published about different representations of animals-human relationships on Asian screens, as in Animal Studies Journal, Screening the Non/Human: Representations of Animal Others in the Media (book chapter), and Antennae: The Journal of Nature in Visual Culture (forthcoming) etc.
+Dr. Fiona Y.W.
+Law's research interests include Hong Kong cinema and cultural studies, Asian cinemas, global cinematic circulation, cinematic nostalgia, visual cultures, animal studies (animal rights, posthumanism and zoopoetics), digital and medical humanities (healing and death, affect and aesthetics).
+She teaches courses on film and cultural studies in the context of globalization, Hong Kong culture (film, literature, popular arts and everyday life), modern poetry, and visual cultures.
+She has also written articles for the Hong Kong Film Critics Society and was a guest curator at the Hong Kong Film Archive.
+In addition to the publications on Hong Kong cinema, her recent research interests extend to critical animal studies in the Asian context, with particular focus on cinematic representations of companion species, photography, animal welfare, and urban culture.
+She has presented and published about different representations of animals-human relationships on Asian screens.
+Her publications can be found in Journal of Chinese Cinemas, Animal Studies Journal, and Antennae: The Journal of Nature in Visual Culture, among others.

 - “Fabulating Animals-Human Affinity: Towards an Ethics of Care in Monster Hunt and Mermaid” in Journal of Chinese Cinemas, Volume 11, Issue 1, 2017.